Ashley Graham (Resident Evil): Reception

+Ashley's appearance in the original game received a mostly negative reception.
+Many gaming media outlets have criticized her as one of the worst or most annoying video game characters.
 Toadette Geldof of Vice described her as one of the lamest video game characters of all time, commenting that "She's so lame that she can't even really walk on her own, so you have to piggy-back her around and then set her back down any time you need to kill something."
-In 2016, Liz Finnegan of The Escapist criticized and ranked her as one of the hateable video game character.
-Commenting that "She’s defenseless and worthless and needs your help constantly."
-In 2017, Jessica Famularo of Inverse ranked her on the last of "best Resident Evil heroes".
-She criticized and said that "She's often written off for being helpless to an irritating degree.
-No one really wants her around, it would seem."
-In Tropes vs. Women in Video Games, feminist media critic Anita Sarkeesian described Ashley as a damsel in distress who appears to be helpless, arguing that defending her caused players a lot of frustration.
-Samara Summer of GamePro wished that Ashley doesn't appear in the remake of Resident Evil 4, claiming that "She can't fight, she can't free herself and she can't even look for a hiding place on her own.
+In Tropes vs. Women in Video Games, feminist media critic Anita Sarkeesian also described Ashley as a damsel in distress who appears to be helpless, arguing that defending her caused players a lot of frustration.
+Samara Summer of GamePro wished that Ashley doesn't appear in the remake of Resident Evil 4, commenting that "She can't fight, she can't free herself and she can't even look for a hiding place on her own.
 With her screaming she doesn't motivate me to help her either."

-Ashley has been positively appraised by a few commentators.
-GameDaily listed Ashley Graham as part of its "Babe of the Week: Hottest Blondes" feature, adding that they would give her the "pain in the neck" award.
-Hollander Cooper of GamesRadar included her in their "Top 7 Game characters you're wrong for hating", commenting that "she'd sometimes get attacked by a Los Plagas, but she usually gave you plenty of time to spin-kick the assailant before being dragged away.
-Plus, you could always tell her to hide in a box or a trashcan, and she always did so without a fight."
-Thilo Bayer of PC Games Hardware also included her among the 112 most important female characters in games.
-David Craddock of Shacknews cited Ashley as one of his favorite video game companion, saying that "When you are saddled with her, she’s perfectly content to hide in a dumpster while you clear out enemies.
+Conversely, Shacknews cited Ashley as one of his favorite video game companions, saying that "When you are saddled with her, she's perfectly content to hide in a dumpster while you clear out enemies.
 If only all companions were so agreeable."
+Andrei Nae of Immersion, Narrative, and Gender Crisis in Survival Horror Video Games said that Ashley Graham fully embodies the gender role of damsel in distress with her constants pleas to Leon Kennedy to help her, while Bernard Perron of The World of Scary Video Games: A Study in Videoludic Horror felt that some characters, like Ashley, have been eroticized in which she can swap her schoolgirl uniform into a white starlet costume that "highlights her breasts".

-Analysis
+Her portrayal in the 2023 remake, by contrast, received praise, with many critics highlighting how less of a sexualized damsel in distress she is.
+Jade King of TheGamer noted that the remake avoided sexualizing Ashley, including by eliminating the possibility of players looking up her skirt.
+Similarly, Ashley Bardhan of Kotaku praised Ashley's new character model, especially the decision to replace her skirt with a skort, but criticized the lack of overall improvement in her characterization.
+However, Jade King of TheGamer disagreed, arguing that she had been substantially improved as a character.
+Joseph Yaden of Inverse and Ed Smith of PCGamesN both noted that Ashley had shifted from being a helpless damsel in distress to more of a partner.

-Andrei Nae of Immersion, Narrative, and Gender Crisis in Survival Horror Video Games said that Ashley Graham fully embodies the gender role of damsel in distress with her constants pleas to Leon Kennedy to help her.
-Bernard Perron of The World of Scary Video Games: A Study in Videoludic Horror felt that some characters, like Ashley, have been eroticized in which she can swap her schoolgirl uniform into a white starlet costume that "highlights her breast".
+Ashley has become an internet meme on Twitter known as "Mouseley", or "Moushley", stemming from a piece of fanart depicting Ashley as a mouse that was shared by fans.
+They have additionally created various mods involving her.
+Capcom also acknowledged it, and the official Resident Evil account tweeted emojis of a mouse and cheese in response to the meme.